Easter 2020 when the church was closed due to the Coronavirus pandemic.

 The church has several interesting features but the most unusual is the font, which has carvings that appear pagan and have Celtic influences.
 Are the faces Pan and Midas?
 Adam and Eve?
 Sun and Moon gods?
 Take a look and decide for yourself.
 There is a very good booklet with many more details of the church interior: call Jan Turner for a copy.

-The parish is presently part of the United Benefice of Thurlestone and South Milton, with Churchstow and West Alvington.
+The parish is presently part of the Aune Valley Benefice with Thurlestone, Churchstow, Loddiswell and Woodleigh.
 Services are held every Sunday.

 The graveyard around the church is closed.
 Burials in the village now take place in the cemetery opposite the church, which is administered by the parish council.